-This year, over at Slamseys Journal, the Summer Creative Challenge is in full swing.
-The main aim of the annual challenge is to have fun, perhaps involving the children over the holidays or just making some time for yourself as you let go of any insecurities you might have about your artistic talent and focus on enjoying the process rather than the result.
+Over at Slamseys Journal, the Creative Summer Challenge is in full swing.
+The aim of the challenge is to have fun, perhaps involving children over the school holidays or just making some time for yourself as you let go of any insecurities you might have about your artistic talent and focus on enjoying the process.

 This year, the Challenge is to make a regular habit of being creative with a suggestion every weekday for things you might do.
 Day Two of the challenge was Making a Mark, a wonderfully liberating exercise in adding a wash of colour to paper and then flicking, dribbling and blowing paint and ink.
 An activity that involves absolutely no skill but a degree of messiness and haphazard results.
 Right up my street.